-G. School Closure Policy
+H. School Closure Policy

-Should it be necessary to close the School due to weather or other unforeseen emergencies, information will be given over radio and television stations.
-Students are asked not to call the School.
+Should it be necessary to close the school due to weather or other unforeseen emergencies, administration will send an automated phone call to all numbers on file.
+Information will also be sent to radio and television stations for publication, and the information will be posted on the school's website and social media pages.
+Students and parents are asked not to call the school about school closure due to weather.

-H. Pesticide Notice and Log Policy
+I. Pesticide Notice and Log Policy